Cataarangod/GitHub_Codecademy/README.md

 # GitHub_Codecademy
-Repository for the "Learn GitHub: Best Practices" from CodeCademy
+Repository for the "Learn GitHub: Introduction and Best Practices" from CodeCademy